New! ACT QBank Now Available | Study smarter for the updated digital test.

 Although some of the choices might contain accurate information from the table, only the correct answer will support the text's claim.

-Score Your Best with 1,500+ SAT Questions
+Score Higher with 1,500+ SAT Practice Questions

 Make the SAT Feel Like Practice